tomedunn/the-finished-book/_classes/baseline-player-character-stats/baseline-player-character-stats.md

 The overall spread in DPR values stays relatively tight until higher levels where the paladin and warlock jump a ways in front of the rest.
 Furthermore, the dip seen in the monk's DPR at level 18 comes from them using their first action to activate Empty Body for the added durability.

-The average trend for single target DPR shown in Fig. [4](#fig:dpr-vs-level){: .fig-ref} can be approximated using the following formula,
+The average trend for single target DPR shown in Fig. \figref{fig:dpr-vs-level} can be approximated using the following formula,
 \begin{align}
     \DPR &\approx    7 + 2 \cdot \LV \,.
 \end{align}